Dom Mintoff: Legacy

-While generations of loyal supporters continue to credit Mintoff with the introduction of social benefits like the children's allowance, two-thirds pensions, minimum wage and social housing as well as the creation of Air Malta, Sea Malta, the separation of church and state and ending 200 years of British Colonial rule, critics point to his divisive legacy, and the violence and unrest that characterised his time in office.
+While generations of loyal supporters continue to credit Mintoff with the introduction of social benefits like the children's allowance, two-thirds pensions, minimum wage and social housing as well as the creation of Air Malta, Sea Malta, the separation of church and state and ending 200 years of British colonial rule, critics point to his divisive legacy, and the violence and unrest that characterised his time in office.
 It has also been pointed out by Mintoff's critics that a pervasive cult of personality has been maintained after his death, most prominently within the Labour Party.

-Mintoff's legacy in Malta is extremely apparent, being the longest ruling Prime Minister in Maltese history, and overseeing the transition of Malta away from a British colony, later protectorate and finally independent socialist-aligned, neutral republic.
-As such the modern legal and societal structure of Malta were developed under the Labour Government.
+Mintoff's legacy in Malta is extremely apparent, being the longest-ruling Prime Minister in Maltese history, and overseeing the transition of Malta away from a British colony, to a socialist-aligned, neutral republic.
+As such, the modern legal and societal structure of Malta were developed under the Labour government.

-Mintoff was fundamental to the development of the Maltese constitution and the development of Maltese foreign policy, in which Malta was a member of the non-aligned movement, and prioritised good relations with the second and third world.
+Mintoff was fundamental to the development of the Maltese constitution and the development of Maltese foreign policy, in which Malta was a member of the Non-Aligned Movement, and prioritised good relations with the second and Third World.
 The modern system of nationalised health care in Malta was likewise created under Mintoff, as well as the modern Maltese housing system.
-Mintoff is controversially also remembered as a populist that dominated the structure of the Maltese government.
+Mintoff is controversially also remembered as a socialist populist that dominated the structure of the Maltese government.

-The Economy of Malta, a relatively high income nation with a highly advanced welfare economy, and subsidies were devolved under Mintoff.
-Under Mintoff, Language reforms saw an increase of schools teaching Maltese, which managed to revive the language from previous colonial-era decline.
+The economy of Malta, a relatively high income nation with a highly advanced welfare economy, and subsidies were devolved under Mintoff.
+Under Mintoff, language reforms saw an increase of schools teaching Maltese, which managed to revive the language from previous colonial-era decline.

 In 2013, the main square in front the church of Our Lady of Mercy in Bir id-Deheb, Żejtun (where Dom and Moyra Mintoff were married) was renamed Dom Mintoff Square.

-A statue of Mintoff was unveiled in his hometown Cospicua on 12 December 2014.
-The monument was designed by the artist Noel Galea Bason.
-In May 2018, another statue of Mintoff was unveiled in Castille Square in Valletta directly opposite the office of the Prime Minister.
+A statue of Mintoff was unveiled in his hometown Cospicua on 12 December 2014, designed by the artist Noel Galea Bason.

 In March 2016, Corradino Road (Triq Kordin) in Paola was renamed Dom Mintoff Road (Triq il-Perit Dom Mintoff).
-Other roads were subsequently renamed in his honour in Bormla and Marsa.
+Other roads were subsequently renamed in his honour in Cospicua and Marsa.
+Another street named after Mintoff is located in the capital of Gozo, Rabat.
 In August 2016, a monument to Mintoff was unveiled in the Chinese Garden of Serenity in Santa Luċija.
 Many plaques and monuments commemorating various anniversaries of his leadership of the Labour Party can be found around Malta, primarily near current or former Labour Party clubs.

+In May 2018, a second statue of Mintoff was unveiled in Castille Square in Valletta directly opposite the office of the Prime Minister.